Skip to main content

 Big Dream, Greater Hope

-Recently the Saint Louis Zoo, in partnership with the Sahara Conservation Fund, the Republic of Niger, the Convention on Migratory Species, and numerous other zoos and conservation organizations around the world realized a shared dream to establish a nature reserve for addax and other Sahelo-Saharan wildlife in the Termit/Tin Toumma region of Niger.
+Beginning in 2012, the Saint Louis Zoo, in partnership with Sahara Conservation, the Republic of Niger, the Convention on Migratory Species, and numerous other zoos and conservation organizations around the world realized a shared dream to establish a nature reserve for addax and other Sahelo-Saharan wildlife in the Termit/Tin Toumma region of Niger.
 On March 6, 2012, the Council of Ministers for the Republic of Niger decreed the formal establishment of the Termit & Tin Toumma National Nature and Cultural Reserve.
 At 97,000 km² (37,450 square miles), the reserve is bigger than the state of Indiana, and now ranks as the largest protected area in Africa.
 While there is still much work to be done to protect the wildlife in this new reserve, today there is more hope for the addax and other wildlife sharing this park.

 Raising the Flag Here at Home

-Zoos and private collections worldwide hold large numbers of some of the most critically endangered Sahelo-Saharan species; these institutions look for ways to connect what zoos do best (captive breeding and the scientific management of small populations) to the recovery of the species in the wild.
-The Saint Louis Zoo is home to some of the Association of Zoos and Aquariums’ (AZA) key Saharan wildlife breeding programs: the Addax Species Survival Plan (SSP) the Cheetah SSP; the Fennec Fox SSP.
-The Zoo also participates in the AZA's breeding programs for dama gazelles.
+Zoos and private collections worldwide hold large numbers of some of the most critically endangered Sahelo-Saharan species.
+These institutions look for ways to connect what zoos do best (conservation breeding and the scientific management of small populations) to the recovery of the species in the wild.

 Climate Change Impact